 You can start by focusing on the 40 major French companies.
 They are listed on the stock exchange, called the CAC 40 (equivalent to the Dow Jones in the USA).
 You can then check their available positions and apply directly to the ones with English required.
 If the job description is in English, it is recommended to apply in French.
 Do it even when English is the main language for this position.
 You do not need to prove your proficiency in English if you are a native or lived in an English-speaking country.

 In some big companies’ recruitment teams, the job description redaction, broadcast and first selection can be given to junior executives.
 And it is more likely that they will do this sourcing job in French… It would be a pity not to apply to avoid preparing your CV and cover letter in French.

 Other big French companies

 Beside the CAC 40 companies, there are many other international French companies.
 They may not be all internationally famous.
-The best way to get the information about such companies in your region is to contact your local Chamber of Commerce (Chambre de Commerce et d’Industrie in French).
+The best way to get information about such companies in your region is to contact your local Chamber of Commerce (Chambre de Commerce et d’Industrie in French).

 They will be able to give you valuable information about the local economic market, the companies established locally, and they may even be in charge of the recruitment for some companies.

 NGOs and governmental or international organisations

 French international NGOs (Non-Governmental Organisations) may need English speaking professionals.
 The Ministry of Foreign Affairs has put together an unofficial list of the main ones.